Biden, Obama set for clash with Trump in Pennsylvania

 But while Saturday’s events are key for the candidates on the ballot next week, the importance is also heightened for those who may be squaring off once again two years from now as Pennsylvania has become ground zero for the fight between Biden and Trump.

 Biden famously secured the presidency the Saturday after the election in 2020 by winning the Keystone State’s 20 electoral votes, which Trump had nabbed four years before.
 However, times have changed, and so has Biden’s standing in the Commonwealth.
-According to the Emerson College Polling-The Hill survey, only 39 percent of likely voters approve of his job in office.
+According to the Emerson College Polling-The Hill survey, only 39 percent of likely voters approve of the job he’s done in office.

 “At the end of the day, too much Joe Biden,” said one national Republican strategist when asked about the visit.
 “Nobody needs anymore Joe Biden.
 Wrong message.
 Wrong messenger.”